 What advantage does your protocol offer compared to other techniques?

-Magdalena Pikus: Recently, our group identified some of the anatomical substrates behind anesthesia-induced REM sleep changes using genetically modified mice that express c-Fos endogenously.
+Nadia Lunardi: Recently, our group identified some of the anatomical substrates behind anesthesia-induced REM sleep changes using genetically modified mice that express c-Fos endogenously.
 This new method allows us to examine the excitability of specific neuron groups during anesthesia and sleep, which is a significant improvement over simply identifying which neurons are activated via c-Fos.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera.